openstack/manila/doc/source/devref/il8n.rst

-If you do not follow the project conventions, your code may cause the LocalizationTestCase.test_multiple_positional_format_placeholders test to fail in cinder/tests/test_localization.py.
+If you do not follow the project conventions, your code may cause the LocalizationTestCase.test_multiple_positional_format_placeholders test to fail in manila/tests/test_localization.py.

 The ``_()`` function is brought into the global scope by doing::

-    from cinder.openstack.common import gettextutils
+    from manila.openstack.common import gettextutils
-    gettextutils.install("cinder")
+    gettextutils.install("manila")

-These lines are needed in any toplevel script before any cinder modules are imported.
+These lines are needed in any toplevel script before any manila modules are imported.
 If this code is missing, it may result in an error that looks like::

     NameError: name '_' is not defined